gmvoit/just-the-docs/descriptions/MultiphaseGas.md

 ## Objectives

 Multiphase gas algorithms in **ExpCGM** need to be modestly scoped, because detailed modeling of a multiphase medium requires computational methods far beyond the sophistication of the **ExpCGM** framework.
 Remember that the framework's primary objective is to represent the global structure of a galactic atmosphere so that its coupling with the central galaxy can be modeled.
-It tracks how cosmological accretion augments $E_{\rm CGM}$ and $M_{\rm CGM}$.
+It tracks how cosmological accretion augments the atmosphere's total energy $E_{\rm CGM}$ and mass $M_{\rm CGM}$.
 It determines how radiative losses reduce $E_{\rm CGM}$, allowing some of the accreted gas to enter the central galaxy.
-And it accounts for the central galaxy's feedback response to that gas supply, which adds energy and gas mass to the atmosphere's total $E_{\rm CGM}$ and $M_{\rm CGM}$.
+And it accounts for the central galaxy's feedback response to that gas supply, which adds both energy and gas mass to its atmosphere.

 An **ExpCGM** algorithm for multiphase gas must therefore focus on how a galactic atmosphere's inhomogeneity affects $\dot{E}\_{\rm CGM}$ and $\dot{M}\_{\rm CGM}$.
 For example, density contrasts can enhance radiative losses and raise the cooling-flow limit on the galaxy's gas supply.
 They can also alter how turbulent dissipation or shock fronts convert the atmosphere's kinetic energy into heat.

-Different schemes for representing multiphase gas can be tested within the **ExpCGM** framework, to see how they affect $\dot{E}\_{\rm CGM}$ and $\dot{M}\_{\rm CGM}$ and alter the atmosphere's thermalization fraction $f_{\rm th}$.
-We hope that using the framework to experiment with different multiphase gas models and to identify how the assumptions inherent in those models affect various observable properties of galactic atmospheres will yield useful constraints on the astrophysics of multiphase atmospheric gas.
+Different user-defined schemes for representing multiphase gas can be tested within the **ExpCGM** framework, to see how they affect $\dot{E}\_{\rm CGM}$ and $\dot{M}\_{\rm CGM}$ and alter the atmosphere's thermalization fraction $f_{\rm th}$.

+We hope that using **ExpCGM** to experiment with different multiphase gas models and to identify how the assumptions inherent in those models affect various observable properties of galactic atmospheres will yield useful constraints on the astrophysical processes determining those properties.

 ## Cool Gas Fraction